Partnership for Global Infrastructure and Investment: Blue Dot Network

 Japan's Ministry of Economy, Trade and Industry Tatsuo Terzawa (left) and US Undersecretary of State Keith Krach (right) sign $10 billion Blue Dot Network energy agreement during the Indo-Pacific Business Forum in Bangkok on 4 November 2019.

 The Blue Dot Network (BDN) is a multi-stakeholder initiative formed by the United States, Japan, and Australia to provide assessment and certification of infrastructure development projects worldwide on measures of financial transparency, environmental sustainability, and impact on economic development, with the goal of mobilizing private capital to invest abroad.
 It was initially led by the U.S. International Development Finance Corporation (DFC), Japan Bank for International Cooperation, and Department of Foreign Affairs and Trade of Australia.

 On 4 November 2019, U.S Under Secretary of State Keith Krach formally launched the Blue Dot Network with his Australia and Japan counterparts with access to $60 billion of capital from the DFC at the Indo-Pacific Business Forum.
 Krach made three major related announcements in energy, infrastructure and digital initiatives which consisted of a new multilateral infrastructure initiative unveiled by the U.S., the signing of a $10 billion agreement strengthening the Japan-U.S. Strategic Energy Partnership; and the plan to spur digitally driven economic growth economic in the Indo-Pacific.
 In all three economic pillars, Under Secretary Krach engaged in US-ASEAN Business Council and U.S. Chamber of Commerce by implementing advanced U.S. efforts in establishing a set of global trust standards.

 On 29 January 2020, Blue Dot Network's steering committee held its first meeting in Washington with the US, Australia and Japan.
-Under Secretary Krach committed $2 million of U.S. State Department seed money for the steering committee and issued a public invitation to all other G-7 members to come on board.
+Under Secretary Krach committed $2 million of U.S. State Department seed money for the steering committee and issued a public invitation to all other G7 members to come on board.

 On 25 February 2020, the Blue Dot Network was incorporated into the India-U.S. Comprehensive Global Strategic Partnership Joint Statement.